LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 2013 Formal Ethics Opinion 8.
 Opinion analyzes the responsibilities of the partners and supervisory lawyers in a firm when another firm lawyer has a mental impairment.
 2013 Formal Ethics Opinion 9.
 Opinion provides guidance to lawyers who work for a public interest law organization that provides legal and non-legal services to its clientele and that has an executive director who is not a lawyer.

-# 27 NCAC 02 Rule 5.2	RESPONSIBILITIES OF A SUBORDINATE LAWYER
+## Rule 5.2	RESPONSIBILITIES OF A SUBORDINATE LAWYER
 (a) A lawyer is bound by the Rules of Professional Conduct notwithstanding that the lawyer acted at the direction of another person.
 (b) A subordinate lawyer does not violate the Rules of Professional Conduct if that lawyer acts in accordance with a supervisory lawyer’s reasonable resolution of an arguable question of professional duty.